Quick Answer:

 Follow this schedule to keep your Labrador Retriever looking and feeling their best:

-- Nail trimming: Every 3-4 weeks
+- Nail trimming: Every 2-3 weeks (active Labs may wear nails down naturally)

 Puppy Grooming